Mitsuko Tabe: Biography

-Early Years
+Early years

 Mitsuko Tabe was born in Taitung in the Japan-occupied Taiwan in 1933.
 Her father, Kogoro Ishibashi, applied for a police officer position in Taiwan after the bankruptcy of the family’s sawmill, and subsequently moved the entire family there.
 Tabe lived in the countryside of Taiwan before the start of kindergarten and went to Taitung National School for elementary school.
-In her early years, the family traveled frequently between Taiwan and Japan, before settling back to Fukuoka after WWII in 1946.
+In her early years, the family traveled frequently between Taiwan and Japan, before settling back in Fukuoka after WWII in 1946.
 Tabe remembered staying for some time in Amagi, a smaller town near Fukuoka during her early years, and spending a lot of time learning sewing and dressmaking from her mother Rie.

 In 1951, graduating from the Fukuoka Prefectural Ukiwa High School, Tabe began painting on her own.
 At around the same time she also started working in the sales section of a coal company in Fukuoka.
 After about two years, through her brother who was working in the personnel department of the famous Iwataya Department Store, Tabe was hired first as a temporary worker and soon was offered a full-time position as a sales clerk in 1953.